fredrikWHaug/abcresearch/documentation/9-pdf-extraction-(to-be-added-to-main-doc-later).md

    - See warning about processing time and cost

 4. **Submit Extraction Job**
-   - Click "Extract Content" button
+   - Click "Extract Content" button (disabled if no project selected)
    - **Job is created immediately** (returns in <1 second)
    - PDF is uploaded to Supabase Storage
+   - Job is linked to your current project via `project_id` foreign key
    - Job appears in Extraction History with "Pending" status
    - **You can navigate away** - job continues in background